mvp5464/interviewPrep/nextjs.md

 # Checking Active Links :: -> You can use usePathname() to determine if a link is active.
 # WHAT ACTIVE MEANS
-# Eg. In navbar if the page is home then make it active else if the page is about then make it
+# Eg. In navbar if the page is home then make it active else if the page is about then don't
 <li>
   <Link className={`link ${pathname === '/' ? 'active' : ''}`} href="/">
     Home